jimpil/duratom/README.md

               :write identity})
 ```

-## Custom error-handling

-`duratom` 0.4.7 adds support for user-defined error handling (when persisting a value fails), applicable to both synchronous and asynchronous commits (see next section) The `:rw` map, can now take an `:error-handler` key, pointing to a function of 2 arguments - the exception object thrown, and a no-arg fn which when called will retry the commit call (which is safe to do btw).
-You can use this facility to (at least) log the error thrown - whether (or not) it's worth retrying depends entirely on the application (e.g. how critical it is for a particular commit to succeed).
-Moreover, it's worth noting that exceptions thrown from within the error-handler will be swallowed.
-This is natural behaviour for an agent (which is relied on for async commits), and is mimicked in the synchronous scenario too.
-If `:error-handler` is not provided, defaults to `(constantly nil)`.

 ## Asynchronous commits (by default)
 In `duratom` persisting to storage happens asynchronously (via an `agent`).
 This ensures minimum overhead  (duratoms feel like regular atoms regardless of the storage backend), but more importantly safety (writes never collide).
 However, this also means that if you *manually* take a peek at storage without allowing sufficient time for the writes, you might momentarily see inconsistent values between the duratom and its storage.
 That is not a problem though, it just means that the state of the duratom won't necessarily be the same as the persisted state at *all* times.
 For instance, this is precisely why you will find some `Thread/sleep` expressions in the `core_test.clj` namespace.

 If you're not comfortable with the above, or if for whatever reason you prefer synchronous commits, `duratom 0.4.3` adds support for them.
 You just need to provide some value as the `:commit-mode` in your `rw` map.
 That value can be anything but nil, nor `:duratom.core/async` (I use `:sync` in the unit-tests) as these two are reserved for async commits.
 Consequently, existing users that were relying on custom readers/writers are not affected.

+## Custom error-handling

+In order to fully understand error-handling, the distinction between a regular commit VS a re-commit, must be crystal clear.
+The former is attempted once by the construct itself (`duratom`/`duragent`), whereas the latter is (potentially) caller initiated (see below), and even possibly more than once.
+Whether or not it is safe to re-commit depends on the actual construct, and hopefully the caveats of certain situations should become apparent by the end of this section.

+`duratom` 0.4.7 adds support for user-defined error handling (when persisting a value fails), applicable to both synchronous and asynchronous commits (see previous section) The `:rw` map, can now take an `:error-handler` key, which for the duratom case should be pointing to a function of 2 arguments - the exception object thrown, and a no-arg fn which when called will retry the commit call (recommit).
+For the duragent case that fn should have two arities - the usual `[agent exception]` arity which will handle errors unrelated to persistence, and `[agent exception recommit-fn]` which will handle all the persistence errors.
+You can use this facility to (at least) log the error thrown - whether (or not) it's worth recommitting depends entirely on the application (e.g. how critical it is for a particular commit to succeed).
+Moreover, it's worth noting that exceptions thrown from within the error-handler will be swallowed.
+This is natural behaviour for an agent (which is relied on for async commits), and is mimicked in the synchronous scenario too.
+If `:error-handler` is not provided, defaults to `(constantly nil)`.

+### Recommitting

+As established in the previous section, by default a `duratom` will dispatch commits of the new state (of the underlying atom) via an internal agent.
+This setup gains async commit semantics, but doesn't play nicely with re-committing in the provided error-handler (per the previous paragraph), simply because the atom's state might have changed by the time the recommit fires.
+A synchronous `duratom` doesn't suffer from this symptom, as the entire commit call stays behind a lock (as opposed to `send-off` which escapes the scope of the lock).
+Neither does a `duragent`, because the recommit will happen on the agent's dispatch thread before any pending sends (i.e. synchronously wrt to the original commit).

+####TL:DR
+If you use `duratom`, and you also want to be able to safely recommit from within the error-handler, consider using it in synchronous commit-mode, or switch to `duragent`.

 ## Default EDN readers